Royal tours of Australia: 1970s

 Next on the tour was Mount Isa and while there the royals were driven to Kalkadoon Park where the royal couple witnessed a programmed event under the guidance of Ringmaster Mr. J. O’Shea.
 Kalkadoon Park was the original site of the famous Mount Isa rodeo.
 The following day, on 16 April, HRH The Duke of Edinburgh was taken on an underground tour of the Mount Isa mine while Queen Elizabeth stayed above ground.
-The Marshalling Area around R62 Shaft Winder Tower was cleaned, and a display was set up using operational mining equipment from underground so Her Royal Highness Queen Elizabeth II could see it in action.
+The Marshalling Area around R62 Shaft Winder Tower was cleaned, and a display was set up using operational mining equipment from underground so the queen could see it in action.
 The display was designed to demonstrate the operation of an EIMCO air powered rail mounted rocker shovel loading ore.

 The tour continued from Mount Isa and the Royal Family travelled to Mackay, Townsville, the Great Barrier Reef, Cooktown and Cairns.
 The visit to Mackay in the evening followed a late afternoon flight from Mount Isa on 16 April.
 Their Royal Highnesses were taken to the Anglican Parish Hall at the intersection of Sydney and Gordon Streets for a civic reception, held in honour of their arrival.

 The royal party had a leisurely cruise to Townsville, taking four days to arrive after their departure from Mackay.
-On the morning of 20 April, they were met by The Deputy Mayor of Townsville Mr. T. Aikens, M.L.A. and Mrs Aikens and Mr W.W.
-Shepherd, Chairman of the Townsville Harbour Board and Mrs Shepherd.
-The day's program began with a cavalcade of progress at the Townsville sports reserve.
+On the morning of 20 April, the day's program began with a cavalcade of progress at the Townsville sports reserve.
 The grounds were filled with crowds and children waving their Australian flag.
 It was a spectacle for the royal visitors and the local community who came out on the day.

 Following lunch on board Britannia, the royal family were driven to the site of Queensland's newest university, the James Cook University, Townsville campus.
-In the presence of many dignitaries, HRH Queen Elizabeth II formally granted autonomy to North Queensland's new educational institution.
+In the presence of many dignitaries, the queen formally granted autonomy to North Queensland's new educational institution.
 In 2020, James Cook University celebrated its 50th anniversary with a Treasures exhibition, showcasing 50 collection items from Special Collections, Eddie Koiku Mabo Library, James Cook University, Townsville.